 It was such a doozy writing a 100th post that my next update took too long to get here.

-But my first novel Screw Punch is now out, both paper and electronic.
+But my first novel Screw Punch is now out.

 And two recent short stories are also available, both with long titles that I’m here going to just call Power Plant and Nocturnal Incident.

 Two more novels in the Maize Noir world of Midwestern themed crime fiction are coming, Spider’s Wine and Attack Therapy.
 They are written and on the way this year, but now is the time for Part 1 of this loosely connected trilogy.
 So, without further ado, let’s close with an excerpt from Screw Punch:

 She had nothing left to do but help Kim find her tool and get out of there.